'Over 70% of young people believe that Rishi’s Cigarette ban will lead to an increase in illegal proxy sales'

 In the ever-evolving landscape of public health and official policies, it's crucial to stay attuned to both the voice of the government and the voice of public opinion.
 One such recent development that garnered significant attention was Prime Minister Rishi Sunak’s announcement regarding cigarette regulations, at the Conservative Party Conference.

+‘People take up cigarettes when they are young.
+Four in five smokers have started by the time they are 20.
 If we could break that cycle, if we could stop the start, then we would be on our way to ending the biggest cause of preventable death and disease in our country.
 So, I propose that in future we raise the smoking age by one year, every year.
 That means a 14-year-old today will never be legally sold a cigarette and that they - and their generation - can grow up smoke-free.’
 (Sky News, 43:30)

 To gain insight into public sentiment and reactions, Serve Legal conducted a survey among its diverse auditor community, who are often the eyes and ears of the nation's compliance landscape.
 In this blog, we'll explore the key takeaways from the survey and delve into the auditors' responses.

 After collating responses from more than 500 members of our auditor community, spanning an age range from 16 to 60, we uncovered intriguing insights into various interconnected subjects.
-Our survey findings, led by those aged 16-21 who make up 81% of the responses, are most closely aligned with those impacted by the ban.
+Our survey findings, led by those aged 16-21 who make up 81% of the responses, are most closely aligned with those impacted by the ban

-The following article outlines attitudes towards the ban, restrictions on vaping, adequacy of government efforts, the smoker's perspective, additional insights and respondent comments from our Serve Legal Survey Data.
+The following article outlines attitudes towards the ban, restrictions on vaping, adequacy of government efforts, the smoker's perspective, additional insights and respondent comments from our Serve Legal Survey Data">

 Attitudes Towards the Ban